Meet the Trustees

-- (Hafez) Suleman Alibhai– Suleman has worked within the welfare system for the past 13 years.
+- (Hafez) Suleman Alibhai– Suleman has experience of working in the welfare system for 13 years.
 As a result of this experience, he has extensive knowledge in assessing benefit claimants and assisting claimant’s looking for employment.
 Within the community he has been voluntarily involved in faith based outreach work helping build spirituality and confidence in members of the local community; a role which has also allowed him to travel abroad on numerous occasions.
 Suleman is also an active member in the NLMCC Father’s Forum Steering Group, helping with planning and delivering of year round projects for local fathers and their children.
 He attended a seminary in Pakistan where he memorised the Quran in 1994.

 - Maariyah Dawood – Maariyah is a resident of Stamford Hill and has been involved in a number of community projects within Hackney, including refugee community sponsorship and raising awareness of Islamophobia.
 She currently works for an educational charity and has previously worked in the political sector and for an interfaith charity.